Skip to article frontmatterSkip to article content

 Encode and measure |0_L>

-The Steane code decodes XX and ZZ errors independently.
+The advantage of a CSS code is that XX errors and ZZ errors can be handled completely independently.

-• Measuring the ZZ-type stabilizers gives the syndrome for the XX component.
+• Measuring the ZZ-type stabilizers gives the syndrome for XX errors.

-• Measuring the XX-type stabilizers gives the syndrome for the ZZ component.
+• Measuring the XX-type stabilizers gives the syndrome for ZZ errors.

 Error locationSyndrome (s2,s1,s0)(s_2,s_1,s_0)